Vanillnya/ohdl/ohdlc/src/hir/stages/rough/README.md

 - Create modules and empty types
 - Roughly outline scopes
-- Keep note of types and modules in scopes
+- Keep note of declared and imported types and modules in scopes